jartis/songler/README.md

 * Error handling for adding song that is already on user's songlist
 * Error handling for adding song if the server catches fire
 * Limits on requests for non logged in users
-* Limits on requests for logged in users
 * Toggle "Allow anonymous requests"
-* Center search box in navbar somehow?
-(It moves based on username length)
 * Add Fields to Personal profile
 * Link Twitch account to existing account
 * Link streamlabs account?
 Other accounts?
-* Password strength on user registration page
-* Add toggle for "wheel-able" songs, separate from public
-* Request queue page that is NOT the wheel overlay (with the youtube link, etc)
 * Maybe document the db structure in a good formal way?
 * "Object" out the, y'know, objects in the python backend
 * Put a toaster on the wheel page!!!